Gender Based Violence Program

 - May 8, 2017

-To reach this goal, the following 2 outcomes has to be achieved
+To reach this objective, the following 3 outcomes has to be achieved

 In the 4 districts CHEC is using community-based educators who are volunteers in the provision of counselling for victims, perpetrators, and offer guidance on family relationships, sexual/reproductive health, HIV/AIDS, psychological issues and GBV-related laws.
 CHEC is also focuses on using behaviour-change communication to raise awareness, knowledge and prevent and change gender inequitable and violent behaviour.
 To increase the community response to GBV CHEC has conducted quarterly women network to measure the knowledge of local stakeholders and follow up the DV cases including reported about challenges and solution.

 Over the past three years CHEC has performed a lot of activities.
 They have made some information cards and campaigns like “16 day campaign: Stop Violence against Women and Girl starting with you” and also campaigns on the international women’s day such as “Women and peace and development campaign”.
 To contribute to the strategy of ministry of women affairs were has been conducted community educations and debates on GBV with focus on awareness of GBV and domestic violence.
 CHEC has also conducted house counselling to GBV survivors in 4 districts, referred cases on DV and rape with IDP to get support services and HIV blood test, and organized women network meetings.
 To spread the message and engage youths, men and boys were has been conducted volleyball contest.
 CHEC has increased the overall knowledge on GBV by training health centre staff in collaboration with Ministry of Women’s Affair, conduct training courses on GBV and DV counselling for commune leaders, CCWC, MoWA and district officers and police.